medined/medined.github.io/_posts/2020-07-11-kubebench-remediations.md

 This work is being done at the request of the Enterprise Container Working Group (ECWG) of the Office of Information and Technology (OIT - https://www.oit.va.gov/) at the Department of Veteran Affairs.

+## Updates

+2020-11-01 - I have updated some of the remediations to show how to change KubeSpray playbooks before the `cluster.yml` is used.
+This is a better way to handle remediations.

 ## Article

 This article shows how I am remediating the results of `kube-bench`.
 It will be updated over time, hopefully.